devtron-labs/devtron/docs/user-guide/creating-application/secrets.md

 *Note: The conversion of secrets from various data types to Kubernetes Secrets is done within Devtron and irrespective of the data type, after conversion, the Pods access `secrets` normally.*

-## External secrets
+## External Secrets

 In some cases, it may be that you already have secrets for your application on some other sources and you want to use that on devtron.
+External secrets are fetched by devtron externally and then converted to kubernetes secrets.

+### Kubernetes External Secret

+The secret that is already created and stored in the environment and being used by devtron externally is referred here as `Kubernetes External Secret`.
+For this option, devtron will not create any secret by itself but they can be used within the pods.
+Before adding secret from kubernetes external secret, please make sure that secret with the same name is present in the environment.
+To add secret from kubernetes external secret, follow the steps mentioned below:

+1. Navigate to `Secrets` of the application.
+2. Click on `Add Secret` to add a new secret.
+3. Select `Kubernetes External Secret` from dropdown of `Data type`.
+4. Provide a name to your secret.
+Devtron will search secret in the environment with the same name that you mention here.

+### AWS Secret Manager

 Before adding any external secrets on devtron, `kubernetes-external-secrets` must be installed on devtron.
 Kubernetes External Secrets allows you to use external secret management systems (e.g., AWS Secrets Manager) to securely add secrets in Kubernetes.

 #### Installing kubernetes-external-secrets Using Chart